 “I’m an independent woman.”

 “I don’t need a MAN!
-F*** you!” (not an indicator of the fear itself at all, hey? 🙂
+F*** you!” (not an indicator of the fear itself at all, right?)

 “Men are assholes!” (translate: I’m terribly hurt and disappointed that this man isn’t the right man; that he isn’t reassuring me that he will never abandon me).

 Men Have Equally (If Not More) Intense Fears With Women

 Men have their fears with women, too.
 Fears that are just as intense as ours, or even more.
 I’m not a man, so I won’t articulate it well.
 My husband articulates them for the male population in our program Understanding Men.
 And as more women have taken that course since we launched it, I’ve noticed more and more women respect that men also have fears.
-And it puts them at ease, just as they did when I first learned them.
+And it puts them at ease, just as it did when I first learned these truths.

 The next time you see a woman acting disrespectful or what you might consider slutty around your man (or a man you like), or try to take attention for herself from YOUR man, don’t hate her TOO much.
 She’s got the same fear as you.
 She just shows it differently.

 Are you wondering how this fear of abandonment is expressed by women?
 It’s usually undetectable, UNLESS you’re aware that women have this fear, which you now are.
 Here are some ways that women try to deal with the fear of being left: